Trust is harder than it used to be.

 An Honest Question Worth Reopening

-When trust becomes difficult, self-reliance often becomes the only safe option.
-But carrying the full weight of authority alone can also bring its own burdens—the pressure to justify oneself, the responsibility of making every decision alone, and the quiet exhaustion of never being able to rely on anything beyond the self.
+When trust becomes difficult, self-reliance can feel like the only safe option.
+Yet carrying the full weight of authority alone can bring its own burdens—the pressure to justify every decision, the responsibility of navigating life without guidance, and the quiet exhaustion of never being able to rely on anything beyond yourself.

 The Christian claim is that such authority appears in the person of Jesus.

 Rather than preserving power through force or control, Jesus consistently refused coercion, allowed rejection, and took responsibility rather than deflecting it.
-His authority does not remove human freedom but invites trust without demanding it.
+His authority does not remove human freedom—it invites trust without demanding it.

 Explore The Question Together

-Trust Again is designed as a guided exploration rather than a program that pressures participants toward conclusions.
+Trust Again is designed as a guided exploration rather than a program that pressures anyone toward conclusions.

-Through small-group discussions, workshops, and presentations, people are invited to examine their experiences with authority, reflect on the questions those experiences raise, and consider whether trustworthy authority might still be possible.
+Through small-group conversations, workshops, and presentations, you are invited to reflect on your experiences with authority and explore whether trustworthy authority might still be possible.

 Continue the Conversation

-If the ideas behind the framework resonate with you, you are invited to continue exploring them through the Trust Again Course or in conversation with your community.
+If the ideas behind Trust Again resonate with you, the exploration can continue through the Trust Again Course or through conversations within your community.